Creating Videos to Tell the Story

 Start your high quality multimedia library now.
 Most videos require a variety of images, such as still pictures.
 Is there an amateur photographer in your program or in a photography club in your community?
 Invite them to attend as the official event photographer.
 Consider restaging key moments ‘for the camera’ to get the best shots.
 A library of 20 bright, high quality photos can go a long way.
 And don’t forget written permissions!
 It’s important to get permission from participants in writing.
 Keep a file with these permission slips along with the photos.

 More on the technology.
-Rather than invest in expensive software, consider starting your video production using free software like Windows' Movie Maker or iMovie for Mac.
+Rather than invest in expensive software, consider starting your video production using free software like Windows’ Movie Maker or iMovie for Mac.
 Browse the offerings at Tech Soup, a nonprofit that distributes software and hardware at free or reduced costs to other qualifying nonprofits.
 Consider saving time by transferring existing resources into videos by narrating a slide show.
-Posting your video to YouTube is easy.
-Just follow the simple directions provided on the YouTube website.
-Your video can be designated as either public or private.
-See directions here if you would you like to embed your YouTube video into a page on your website.
-Make your video accessible.
-For additional information on making videos accessible, see the World Wide Web Consortium (W3C).
-The federal government has a wealth of information on web content and social media, see www.howto.gov.
+Posting your video to YouTube is easy; just follow the simple directions provided on YouTube.
+To make your videos accessible, see the World Wide Web Consortium (W3C).
+The federal government also has a wealth of information on web content and social media.

 Need more support?
 Your local public-access channel may be interested in filming and posting your program events on their station.
 They can also teach you to use their equipment.
 If you would like to use the material on your own website, you will need permission and access to a digital format that you can use.
 Your video could also make a good project for your local high school or college multimedia studio class.
 How about a joint project between your adult education students and a college class?